 A statement will be sent to you each month for any unpaid balance on your account.
 As a special service to our patients, we will file primary insurance claims for you free of charge.
 Please bring the address of your primary and secondary insurance carriers with you to your appointment.

-The Pulmonary Medicine clinic is located on the second floor of the SIU Clinics Building, in room 2100.
+The Pulmonary Medicine clinic is located in room 2100 on the second floor of the SIU Clinics (Moy) Building, 751 N. Rutledge Street, Springfield,

 The medical ICU service offers evaluation, treatment and/or monitoring of patients with critical illness such as acute respiratory failure, shock states, acute renal injury, acute liver failure, life threatening electrolyte abnormalities, infections or endocrine disorders.